NADOOIT/NADOO-Connect/README.md

 ```

 ## Installation and Usage

 (Detailed instructions for installation and usage of the software)

 ## License

 This project is licensed under the MIT License.
 For more details, see the LICENSE file.

 ## Contributors

 (List of contributors and their roles in the project)

-For more information and support, please contact support@nadooit.de.
+For more information and support, please contact <support@nadooit.de>.